external-mirrors/buffybox/README.md

       --range '0xF35B'
 ```

-The following is a summary of the meaning of the different unicode ranges used above:
+The following is a summary of the meaning of the different unicode ranges used above

 - [Montserrat]
   - Basic Latin (`0x0020-0x007F`)